What Happens to Your Body When You Stop Smoking?

 - At the three-month mark, your circulation improves and your lung function increases up to 30 percent.

-- You have increased energy.
+- By the 9 month mark or sooner, you have increased energy.
 Coughing and shortness of breath are greatly reduced.
 You are less likely to contract lung infections.
-This happens by the nine-month mark.

 - A year after you quit smoking, your risk of coronary heart disease is half that of a smoker’s.